Anushree-Jha/wipro/README.md

 # Wipro Pre-Skill Training Program

-A heartfelt thank you to Wipro and all the mentors for providing this wonderful learning opportunity.
+A heartfelt thank you to Wipro and Great Learning and all the mentors for providing this wonderful learning opportunity.

 Throughout this program, I gained valuable knowledge in Java, Spring Boot, REST APIs, Microservices, Databases, JPA, Hibernate, Git, GitHub, Cloud Concepts, and DevOps fundamentals.